kverb/workspaces/README.md

 # workspaces
 Docker containers for terminal-centric code editing.

-This dockerfile provides and arch-linux based development container with the dev tools I typically want pre-installed.
+These dockerfiles provide an arch-linux-based development container with the dev tools I typically want pre-installed, including but not limited to:

+- tig
+- git-delta
+- jq
+- tmux (TODO: add configs and plugins)
+- fish

 The editing workflow is based on the [Helix Editor](https://helix-editor.com/).